The Data Center Rundown

 Orbital and satellite-based data centers

-SpaceX has formally responded to the United States telecoms regulator against Amazon's objections regarding SpaceX's proposals to establish and operate orbiting datacenter infrastructure.
+SpaceX formally responded to an objection filed by Amazon with the US telecoms regulator concerning SpaceX's proposals for developing and deploying orbiting data center infrastructure.

 Read at The Register→